ikuamike/ikuamike.github.io/content/posts/2021/netcat.md

 +++
-title = "Netcat - All You Need to Know" date = "2021-07-08"
+title = "Netcat - All you need to know" date = "2021-07-08"
 author = ""
 authorTwitter = "" #do not include @